-A copy of the Structure Plan for Shotover Country showing Activity Area 1D is included as Attachment [B].
+A copy of the Structure Plan and Outline Development Plan for Activity Area 2C is included as Attachment B.

-The area of reserve to vest into Council ownership as part of this application is shown as Lots 620 and 621 on the Outline Development Plan contained in Attachment [C].
+The area of reserve to vest into Council ownership as Recreation Reserve is shown on the plan subdivision plan contained in Attachment [C] and includes 4,000m.